andersonreisoares/DivideAndSegment/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Related papers
 Divide And Segment - An Alternative For Parallel Segmentation.
-TS Korting, EF Castejon, LMG Fonseca - GeoInfo, 97-104 [PDF](http://www.geoinfo.info/proceedings_geoinfo2011.split/proceedings_geoinfo2011.104-111.pdf)
+TS Korting, EF Castejon, LMG Fonseca - Lecture Notes in Computer Science 8192:504-515 · May 2013 [PDF](https://www.researchgate.net/publication/265794792_The_Divide_and_Segment_Method_for_Parallel_Image_Segmentation)

 Improvements of the divide and segment method for parallel image segmentation.
 AR Soares, TS Körting, LMG Fonseca - Revista Brasileira de Cartografia 68 (6) [PDF](http://www.lsie.unb.br/rbc/index.php/rbc/article/viewFile/1602/996)